ryanbalieiro/vue-resume-template/README.md

 This command triggers a series of processes that package your code, assets, and other necessary files, ultimately creating a production-ready version of your project.
 After running the command, you'll find the compiled files within the `dist` folder.
 This is the folder you should use for deploying your application to a live server or hosting platform.

-If your deployment is targeted at GitHub Pages, ensure to run the following command post the build process:
+If you’re deploying to GitHub Pages, make sure to run this custom command after the build process:

 ```
 npm run deploy
 ```

 This step serves as a solution to the problem discussed in detail at https://stackoverflow.com/questions/48521177/404-when-reloading-a-vue-website-published-to-github-pages.
-By following this workaround, we can prevent the application from encountering a 404 error upon reloading specific routes within the app that are not the homepage.
+This command will create a `404.html` file as a copy of `index.html`, so when users access a secondary route (like `/education` or `/skills`), it will redirect them to the Vue App instead of GitHub's default 404 page.

 ## About